socs-kul/socs-kul.github.io/_exercises/4-functions-stack.md

 At this point, it may not surprise you anymore to hear that RISC-V actually has a dedicated register called the **stack pointer**, and that the calling conventions heavily rely on the mechanisms mentioned above:

 - The **stack pointer** (`sp` / `x2`) is already set up for you to point to the CPU stack.
 You can use it in your programs freely.
 - In RISC-V (and other architectures) the stack grows **downwards**.
-Thus, instead of increasing the pointer as you did in the warm-up above, you **decrement** it.
 See the excursion below for more details.
 - To **push** data (e.g. `t0`) to the stack: first use `addi sp, sp, −4` (decrement the stack pointer to allocate space on the stack); then use `sw t0, 0(sp)` to write `t0` to the stack.
 The stack pointer should always point to the last pushed value (not to the empty space below it).
 - To **pop** data from the stack (e.g. in `t0`): first load the data at the top of the stack using `lw t0, 0(sp)`; then update the stack pointer using `addi sp, sp, 4`.

-> :fire: Warm-up 5: Change your code from the last warm-up to use the `sp` register and the provided stack.
+> :fire: Warm-up 4: Write a program that uses the `sp` register and the provided stack to push two integers (4 and 5 for example) onto the stack and then pop these integers again.

 {% if site.solutions.show_session_4 %}